9001/copyparty/README.md

 some bundled tools have copyleft dependencies, see [./bin/#mtag](bin/#mtag)

-these are standalone and will never be imported / evaluated by copyparty
+these are standalone programs and will never be imported / evaluated by copyparty

 # sfx